 God stays in one place (speaking metaphorically of his spiritual stance on truth and love) God does not leave you, you leave Him; and He allows you to.

 That’s when things start to go bad in your life.
 If God tells you to do something, then do it.
 If you don’t, and things go wrong then know that He has not left you; you have left Him.
 You walked away, that is your free will choice to do so, and God gave you over to your own reprobate mind honoring your free will.
 But He will not follow you around and take part in your reprobate actions.
 He will not; He cannot.

 It’s a matter of perspective.
 God does not follow you around like a puppy promising to never leave you.
 How freaking ungodly arrogant of Christians to think that God follows them.
 If you think this way then STOP and REPENT now!
 God leads, you follow.

 God will not forsake you just because you walked away from Him.
 God is graceful and yes, rest assured that He will never forsake you.
 If you wander off on your own, then He will take you back when you come looking for Him with a meek heart.

-Unless you commit the unpardonable sin of accepting Satan as your lord.
+Unless you commit the unpardonable sin and do not repent, or you accept Satan as your lord.
 Then you are done for.
-God can’t help you then, He can’t take you back even if He wanted to and God will be forced to forsake you because by changing your allegiance that makes you no longer one of His people.
+God can’t help you then, He can’t take you back even if He wanted to.
+Because her respects our feel will choices.
+And so God will be forced to forsake you because by changing your allegiance that makes you no longer one of His people.
 God will not take something that is not His.
 Remember that God is always righteous and will respect your free will choice to leave Him and His people forever.

 But anything you do short of that, God will take you back.
 And sometimes it takes some crawling and begging on your part to prove your sincerity, and prove that you have truly humbled your heart toward Him.
 Yes, God will sometimes make you work for it.